I've tried all of the best coffee machines out there — these are the ones I'd recommend for a barista-worthy brew

 Reasons to avoid

-During testing, we also found that it is lovely and quiet when brewing.
-The ability to make four large mugs of coffee at one time was a winner for our reviewer too, and the fact that the brewing process is so straightforward.
+During testing, Helen also found that it is lovely and quiet when brewing.
+The ability to make four large mugs of coffee at one time was a winner for our too, and the fact that the brewing process and set up is so straightforward.
+There's almost nothing we don't like about this machine.

-Our Moccamaster KBG review has the full details.
+Read our Moccamaster KBG review for the full details.

 Best pod coffee machine